9 Miniproject: Haar Characters

 By definition of restricted product we have \(u_i\in C_i\) for all but finitely many \(i\).
 Note also that \(u\) has an inverse \(v=(v_i)_i\) with \(v_i\in C_i\) for all but finitely many \(i\).
 The fact that \(u_iv_i=v_iu_i=1\) means that \(u_i,v_i\in C_i^\times \) for all but finitely many \(i\).
 Thus the previous lemma applies.

-9.6 Adeles
+9.8 Adeles

+That theorem only works for inner forms of matrix algebras, but the below theorem, a generalization of the adelic product formula, is valid for any finite-dimensional \(K\)-algebra.
 We have seen in lemmas 9.1 and 9.3 that if \(v\) is a place of \(\mathbb {Q}\) (i.e., a prime number or \(+\infty \)) then \(\delta _{\mathbb {Q}_v}=|\cdot |_v\).
-We can deduce from this, lemma 9.12 (at the finite places) and lemma 9.9 (to include the infinite place) that if \((x_v)_v\in \mathbb {A}_{\mathbb {Q}}^\times \) then \(\delta _{\mathbb {A}_{\mathbb {Q}}}((x_v)_v)=\prod _v|x_v|_v\), where the product runs over all places of \(\mathbb {Q}\).
-The product formula (on the way to mathlib) says that if \(x\in \mathbb {Q}^\times \subseteq \mathbb {A}_{\mathbb {Q}}^\times \) then \(\prod _v|x|_v=1.\) A quick proof: if \(x=\pm \prod _pp^{e_p}\) then \(\prod _p|x|_p=\prod _pp^{-e_p}\) and \(|x|_\infty =\prod _pp^{e_p}\) so they cancel.
+We can deduce from this, lemma 9.15 (at the finite places) and lemma 9.12 (to include the infinite place) that if \((x_v)_v\in \mathbb {A}_{\mathbb {Q}}^\times \) then \(\delta _{\mathbb {A}_{\mathbb {Q}}}((x_v)_v)=\prod _v|x_v|_v\), where the product runs over all places of \(\mathbb {Q}\).
+The product formula for \(\mathbb {Q}\) (which we have in mathlib) says that if \(x\in \mathbb {Q}^\times \subseteq \mathbb {A}_{\mathbb {Q}}^\times \) then \(\prod _v|x|_v=1.\) A quick proof: if \(x=\pm \prod _pp^{e_p}\) then \(\prod _p|x|_p=\prod _pp^{-e_p}\) and \(|x|_\infty =\prod _pp^{e_p}\) so they cancel.
 We conclude that \(\delta _{\mathbb {A}_{\mathbb {Q}}}(\mathbb {Q}^\times )=\{ 1\} \).

-Next we generalize this to finite-dimensional \(\mathbb {Q}\)-vector spaces.
 So say \(V\) is an \(N\)-dimensional \(\mathbb {Q}\)-vector space, and define \(V_{\mathbb {A}}:= V\otimes _{\mathbb {Q}}\mathbb {A}_{\mathbb {Q}}\) with its \(\mathbb {A}_{\mathbb {Q}}\)-module topology.
 If we choose an isomorphism \(V\cong \mathbb {Q}^N\) then \(V_{\mathbb {A}}\cong \mathbb {A}_{\mathbb {Q}}^N\) as an additive topological abelian group.
 In particular, \(V_{\mathbb {A}}\) is locally compact.

 Fix a \(\mathbb {Q}\)-linear automorphism \(\phi :V\to V\).
 By base extension \(\phi \) induces an \(\mathbb {A}_{\mathbb {Q}}\)-linear automorphism \(\phi _{\mathbb {A}}\) of \(V_{\mathbb {A}}\) which is also a homeomorphism of \(V_{\mathbb {A}}\) if \(V_{\mathbb {A}}\) is given the module topology as an \(\mathbb {A}_{\mathbb {Q}}\)-module.
 Our goal is